 After success locally and regionally, she took her product to QVC in 1992.
 The network thought that the mop would be a great fit for their home shoppers, but the first demo and commercial was disappointing.
 QVC executives told her that her mop wasn’t likely to sell well on TV.
 Joy pleaded with the network to let her demonstrate the product herself, and her appearance sold 18,000 mops in 20 minutes.
 Today, Joy is one of the most well-known hosts on the network.

 Although her first big seller is still a hit, Joy didn’t stop there.
 She launched a company, Ingenious Designs, and continued to solve problems with her products and delight audiences.
 From jewelry to baked goods to travel items, Joy has created it all.
 But her biggest seller by far has been Huggable Hangers, which have a velvety texture to keep clothes hanging right.
 They are HSN’s #1 seller (over 700 million have been sold) and they have the Good Housekeeping Seal of Approval.

-Joy’s #1 piece of advice is to “go for it!” when it comes to following through on ideas that might be big.
+Joy’s #1 piece of advice for entrepreneurs is to go for your dreams; follow through on ideas that might be big.
 She told 20/20 that “in a million years, I never thought I’d be in the place, in this situation 20 years ago.
 All because of a mop that started it.
 It truly is the American dream.”

 Discover the secret sauce for small business success